 “Well lust is a no brainer.
 I’ve confessed to that.
-It’s the least of them, only gets you stuck in the 1st level of hell.
+It’s the least of them, only gets you stuck in the first level of hell.
 I’m not guilty of the worst, pride with my low self-esteem.”

-“Okay adultery, that’s me, guilty as sin.”
+How about adultery, I’m guilty as sin.”

-“Yes you crossed the threshold and lay on his water bed but not for lust.
+“Yes, you crossed the threshold and lay on his water bed but not for lust.
 You crossed the threshold for something else.
 Becoming a sexual woman was just discovery, vindication of being female.

-It’s not excessive to ardently enjoy sex as a woman.
+It’s not excessive lust to enjoy sex as a woman.
 Did lust, the excessive thought and desire for sex lead you astray again and again?
 Did you crave sex insatiably; completely give yourself up to dissipation and licentiousness to live a shameless profligate life?
-No, you were sated time and again with each and with your husband during bouts of faithfulness.
+No, you were sated time and again with your husband during bouts of faithfulness.
 You always put family before your sexual satisfaction even if your fortifications jeopardized them.
 It was not for lust you put them at risk.
 It was because of something else.”

 “Well sister, I did have sex over and over with other men.
 I had sex with many men, isn’t that lust?”

 “No, a prostitute has sex with many but not for lust.
 It wasn’t sex which you sought over and over, it was something else.
-To acquire redemption you must understand what led to wantonness, the root of your disaffection.
+To acquire redemption, you must understand what led to wantonness, the root of your disaffection.
 Let’s forge ahead and move on to the next, gluttony.”

 “I love to cook and eat”